 5) You can make a difference to the lives of persecuted Christians in North Korea.

 Perhaps that sounds impossible.
 They are thousands of miles away, trapped in a country that sounds like a nightmare, facing challenges we can only begin to imagine.
 But you really can make a difference in the lives of our brothers and sisters in North Korea today.

 You can stand with them in prayer, knowing that there is nowhere too dark or too dangerous for the hand of God to reach.
 You can make sure others know what is happening in North Korea - bring your friends to Standing Strong, where they can hear Hannah* share her amazing testimony of surviving a North Korean labour camp.

-And incredibly, you can put food, medicines and Bibles into the hands of a North Korean believer, through Open Doors secret workers.
-It should be impossible, but they are keeping 60,000 secret believers alive by smuggling food into the country.
+Incredibly, you can put food, medicines and Bibles into the hands of a North Korean believer, through Open Doors secret networks.
+It should be impossible, but the support of people like you is keeping 60,000 secret believers in North Korea alive.